Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models: Alleviating the Impact of Sequence Length Learning

-To extend the dataset, we obtain examples from the short class.
-We add a random number of literal {\tt <mask>} tokens in each instance.
-In our experiment, the random variable used to count the number of {\tt <mask>} additions for a given document follows a binomial distribution with parameter $q=0.15$ and $m$ equal to the number of tokens in the example.
-The parameter $q$ is selected to replicate the training parameters of the base RoBERTa model.
+To extend examples of the dataset, we choose examples from the short class, and add a random number of {\tt <mask>} literal tokens in each instance.
+In our experiment, the random number of {\tt <mask>} insertions for a given document follows a binomial distribution with parameters $q=0.15$ and $m$ being equal to the number of tokens in the example.

-To reduce the dataset, we obtained examples from the long class.
-For each example, we selected a random number of tokens to remove.
-To ensure the sentence remains grammatically correct, we replaced two words with a single {\tt mask} token, effectively reducing the length by one word.
+To reduce examples of the dataset, we pick examples from the long class and select a random number of tokens to remove.
+Instead of removing the tokens and running the risk of creating dissociated sentence fragments, we replace two consecutive words with a single {\tt <mask>} token, allowing the MLM to fill in the blank and connect the two sentence pieces.

-Combing examples from these two operations create a dataset containing {\tt <mask>} tokens that need to be filled (inferred) by the transformer's MLM.
-We present in annex some augmented examples from AP.